-One of the oldest theories in the whole collection is the theory of the Grindelwald Conspiracy.
-I think that one — in some form or other — may have been a part of the original essay collection when I first uploaded it in the spring of 2003.
-It was around, in one form or other, for about 4 years before it was summarily canon-shafted by HBP.
-There honestly hadn’t been anything in canon prior to HBP to contradict it, which, considering how thoroughly it got exploded by HBP is a bit surprising.
-That was a bit of a consolation, too.
+One of the oldest theories in the whole collection is the one about the Grindelwald Conspiracy.
+I think it — in some form or other — was a part of the original essay collection when I first uploaded it in the spring of 2003.
+That particular theory was around, in one form or other, for years before it was summarily canon-shafted by HBP.
+There honestly hadn’t been anything in canon prior to HBP to contradict it, which, considering how thoroughly it got exploded by HBP was a bit surprising.
+It was a bit of a consolation, too.
 There really wasn’t any way I could have guessed otherwise before that.

-But it did get shot down, and it got shot down thoroughly.
+But, it got shot down, and it got shot down thoroughly.

 And, like I say, I really have no excuse.